$2 trillion coronavirus stimulus bill gets backing of every Wisconsin lawmaker

 News At Other State Sites:

+- Live coronavirus updates: Waukesha County suspends Huber work release, Milwaukee to offer ...46 mins ago

-- Tony Evers calls for all voters to get ballots by mail as two clerks are warned their advi...1 hour ago
+- Tony Evers calls for all voters to get ballots by mail as two clerks are warned their advi...47 mins ago

-- Gov. Evers puts hold on evictions during COVID-19 emergency1 hour ago
+- Gov. Evers puts hold on evictions during COVID-19 emergency4 hours ago

-- COVID-19 deaths now at 14 in Wisconsin, first death reported in northern Wisconsin2 hours ago
+- COVID-19 deaths now at 14 in Wisconsin, first death reported in northern Wisconsin4 hours ago

-- State sets up supply donations site for COVID-19 response3 hours ago
+- State sets up supply donations site for COVID-19 response6 hours ago

 WISCONSINREPORT.COM (WiscReport.com) is not affiliated with Wisconsin Government or any state agency, department, entity, or other website or printed publication with Wisconsin in it’s name.
 Established in 2002, we operate completely independent from political parties and other forms of outside influence.
 Our Mission is to report the truth, the whole truth, and nothing but the truth.
 We are WiscReport on Twitter and Facebook.
 A Morbizco Internet Media online publication. – WisconsinReport.com.